fave77/pbchess/.github/CONTRIBUTING/CONTRIBUTING.md

 ## :page_with_curl: Workflow

+- Always raise or claim an issue before making a pull request.

+- While raising an issue, please follow the [ISSUE_TEMPLATE.md][4] guidelines.

+- To claim an issue, just leave a comment and you'll be assigned on first come, first serve basis.

+- Follow [Airbnb style guide][5] as much as possible.

+- Your editor must support the preferences from the `.editorconfig` file.

+- Make sure to squash your commits for cleaner commit history.

+- While making a pull request, please follow the [PULL_REQUEST_TEMPLATE.md][6] guidelines.

+- In your pull request, never forget to mention the issue you are solving, like so - Fixed #2 (issue number).

-In this project, we will try to adhere to [Gitflow][2] :recycle:.
-So, make sure to create a new feature branch from `develop` not from `master`, and also create a pull request to `develop` not to `master`.
+- In this project, we will try to adhere to [Gitflow][2] :recycle:.
+So, make sure to create a new feature branch from `develop` not from `master`, and also create a pull request to `develop` not to `master`, like so:

 ```bash
 # include the latest changes (as mentioned before)